scratchfoundation/scratch-gui/README.md

 # Scratch++
 #### Scratch++ is a Scratch mod that adds new blocks which can compile to normal Scratch.
 This allows for easily building advanced Scratch projects, which you can share normally.

+## NOTICE
+I have been banned off of Scratch for attemtping to encode .MP3s into scratch projects.
+Please use discussions and issues in this repo for feature request isntead of the Scratch forums.

 ## How to use
 Example:
 In the editor, write a script with a new block (like the power operator).